yasitafakor/yasitafakor/README.md

 - 🔭 I’m currently working on **Detecting psychiatric disorders through EEG signals using deep learning techniques.**

-- 🌱 I’m currently learning **how to implement reinforcement learning in the stock market.**

 - 👯 I’m always looking to collaborate on **innovative machine learning and deep learning projects.**

 - 📫 How to reach me **yasamintafakor@gmail.com**